How to Become a Sportscaster

 Where to receive the proper training, develop contacts and build your network

-Because sports broadcasting is highly specialized and unique from other forms of broadcasting, you would be wise to seek the services of sports broadcasting specialists.
+Because sports broadcasting is highly specialized and unique from other forms of broadcasting, you would be wise to seek the knowledge and services of sports broadcasting specialists.

 After all, if you wanted to learn how to become a sportscaster, what could a talk show host teach you about play-by-play?
-Would a music DJ be best equipped to teach you about sports talk hosting or anchoring?
+Would a music DJ be the best teacher to help you learn about sports talk hosting or anchoring?
 Of course not.

 Due to the highly specialized nature of sports broadcasting, the Broadcasters Mentoring Group has created a separate training program, with separate training materials, and even a separate website dedicated to just sports broadcasting.